 - Next is a box labeled Submissions Should Be Emailed To.
 You MUST enter an email address here that you want to be used when an email for the Lead Capture tool when a customer signs up.
 This is how you will receive the notification that someone has signed up and their email has been sent out.
 If you don't fill this out, you won't get the notifications.

 Warning: If you don’t fill this box out, your Lead Capture tool WILL NOT work.

 - Lead Content is up next.
 This should already be filled out for you and it should mention that the customer can save 20% on their order.
-20% is the best practise that Art Storefronts suggests.
-You are welcome to change this, but if you do it will not be considered best practise any longer.
+20% is the recommended discount amount that Art Storefronts suggests.
+You are welcome to change this, but we recommend against it.
 If you do not have this field filled in by default, you can COPY the following code.

 <p style="text-align: center;"><span style="font-size:24px;"><strong>SAVE 20% ON YOUR FIRST ORDER.</strong></span></p>

 <p style="text-align: center;"><span style="font-size: 14px; color: rgb(0, 0, 0); font-family: verdana, geneva, sans-serif;"><strong>Enter your email below and</strong> <strong>w</strong></span><strong style="color: rgb(0, 0, 0); font-family: verdana, geneva, sans-serif; font-size: 14px;"><strong>e'll </strong>email you a 20% OFF Coupon right now.</strong></p>